sksamuel/aedile/README.md

 ## Evictions

-Caffeine provides different approaches to timed eviction:
+Caffeine provides different approaches to eviction:

 * expireAfterAccess(duration): Expire entries after the specified duration has passed since the entry was last accessed by a read or a write.
 This could be desirable if the cached data is bound to a session and expires due to inactivity.